Loans out policy 2013

 2.6.
 The Gallery will only lend to venues which can fulfil the Gallery’s rules for borrowers and usually only to venues which are open to the public.

 2.7.
-The Gallery will not lend any picture or other item if movements in the course of loan will provide too great a risk to its physical condition and will only lend if there is reasonable assurance that the picture or other item will be returned to the Gallery at the end of the loan period.
+The Gallery will not lend any picture or other item if movements in the course of loan or any other aspect of the loan will provide an unacceptable risk to its physical condition and will only lend if there is substantial assurance that the picture or other item will be returned to the Gallery at the end of the loan period.

 2.8.
 Decisions to lend are taken by the Board, acting on the recommendation of the Director and Curators.